SamHuckstep/Bilateral-remittances-matrix-update/README.md

 ## Preview

-A preview page with all visualisations embedded will be available here once `preview.html` has been added:
+A preview page with all visualisations embedded is available here:

 https://samhuckstep.github.io/Bilateral-remittances-matrix-update/preview.html